MURIEL’S VISION FOR GLOBAL PEACE

 “That we live in internationally turbulent times and are witness to the destructive consequences being endured by those living in war zones throughout the world.
 We believe every member of every community needs to come together in support of global peace.
 Your petitioners, therefore, request that your Honourable House pass a motion recognising the human right of all people to a safe existence and acknowledging the importance of Global Peace—learnt through the devastation of past conflicts.”

-Please Download a copy of the Petition, gather signatures and return it to the Muriel Matters Society.
+Please download a copy of the Petition, gather signatures and return it to the Muriel Matters Society.

+- Australia was an original signatory to the Universal Declaration of Human Rights (UDHR) in 1948.
+The UDHR is widely regarded as the world’s foundational human rights document.
 The Universal Declaration of Human Rights (UDHR) is a milestone document in the history of human rights.
 Drafted by representatives with different legal and cultural backgrounds from all regions of the world, it set out, for the first time, fundamental human rights to be universally protected. ↩︎